timm/ezr/docs/exercises.md

 Compare the config/SS-A.csv results with config/auto93.csv results from `dendogram` and `branch` .
 Once again, are the best results found by `branch` better or worse that those found by `dendogram`?

+## 6. From optimization to explanation
+The above optimizer selects a `best` set of rows (those in the final leaf cluster).
+This means that everything else is `rest`.
+We can explain the delta between these by applying our decision tree to the results:

+      ./ezr.py -N 0.5 -t data/misc/auto93.csv -R branchTree

 ## Exercise1

 Make your own data.
 At least 50 lines. e.g.